Siavashghaffari/scMaGeck/README.md

 ## Authors and acknowledgment
-This work was authored by Siavash Ghaffari.
-For any queries or further information, please contact [ghaffars@gene.com](mailto:ghaffars@gene.com).
+This work was developed by Siavash Ghaffari.
+For any questions, feedback, or additional information, please feel free to reach out.
+Your input is highly valued and will help improve and refine this pipeline further.